▼ Colors ▼

 Black: Noble, mysterious, cold

-》One 2020 study that surveyed the emotional associations of 4,598 people from 30 different countries found that people commonly associate certain colors with specific emotions.
+》A 2020 study examining the emotional associations of 4,598 individuals from 30 diverse countries revealed that certain colors are frequently linked with particular emotions.

 According to the study results: